 Climbing and access information for this peak is on Page 310 of the book.
 A new route up the Southwest Ridge is the first route set out below.
 Farther down the page you will find two more difficult routes (likely a first ascent and first descent) submitted by Livingston Douglas.
 Updated December 2019

 Southwest Ridge, Class 2

-The peak’s wandering and complicated Southwest Ridge is best accessed via the Rocky Run Creek drainage.
+The peak’s wandering and complicated southwest ridge is best accessed via the Rocky Run Creek drainage.
 A 4WD vehicle with high clearance is necessary to drive this road.
-15.3 miles north of Howe, a County Road leads from the Little Lost River Highway to the start of the rugged, steep two-track road that leads into the canyon.
+15.3 miles north of Howe, a County Road leads from the Little Lost River Highway to the start of the rugged, steep 2-track road that leads into the canyon.
 It’s 5.4 miles from the highway to the road’s end.

 Once inside the canyon, you will find a sign for “Rocky Run Creek.”
 There are two spots here that are level enough for small tents.
 The road continues up the canyon gaining another 500 feet of elevation to a spot where it crosses the creek.
 Park here at 7,100 feet.
 You may find a spot in this area level enough for a tent.